Neal: Baseball’s lockout cutting into bone now for fans, Twins and team president Dave St. Peter

 He still can.
 But he's not sure when that day will come after talks broke down and MLB commissioner Rob Manfred announced later Wednesday that a second week's worth of games would be canceled.
 That would wipe out the Twins' scheduled home opener April 7 against Seattle and five other games in the team's opening homestand.

-"It just felt like we were in the go zone today," St. Peter told me Wednesday evening, "particularly when you contemplate the potential for the loss of another week of games.
+"It just felt like we were in the go zone today," St. Peter said Wednesday evening, "particularly when you contemplate the potential for the loss of another week of games.
 These games get incrementally harder to make up.

 "We are probably closer than we were a week ago or two weeks ago.
 But close isn't good enough.
 We have to get a deal done.
 I hope everyone is as focused on that as they need to be."